FASHION INSPIRATION BEYOND STREET STYLE

 What if we could connect with the fashion designers who make the clothes we love?
-What if new or established fashion designers could share their work to their admirers and build a following?
+What if new or established fashion designers could share their work and build a following?
 ASOS Studio is an app concept that answers these questions by connecting 20something fashion-lovers with fashion designers.

-I independently designed this app as a student at Western Washington University.
+I independently designed this app concept as a student at Western Washington University.

 ASOS strives to become the number one online fashion destination for 20somethings worldwide.
 It aims to inspire and engage with its audience on a daily basis in a way that feels credible, authentic and cool.
 Today’s 20something consumers are more inspired by the clothes they see on the street, celebrities and their peers than they are by catwalk trends.
 However, street style, one of the biggest fashion trends of recent years, is already becoming rapidly overused.